 Star Wars has had a small presence in the Disney Themepark World for quite a few years now, along with other Lucas film franchises such as Indiana Jones.
-The Star Tours ride that featured across many Disney parks was the highlight of this.
+The Star Tours ride that was featured across many Disney parks was the highlight of this.
 Star Tours, Well ahead of its time, was a faux tour company that took riders on a vacation through the Starwars Universe.
-However, when things started to ramp up on Disney’s Acquisition of Lucas Film, They began ramping up the Star Wars presence in the Parks and the much loved but aging Star Tours simulator needed an upgrade.
+However, when things started to ramp up on Disney’s Acquisition of Lucas Films, They began ramping up the Star Wars presence in the Parks, and the much loved but aging Star Tours simulator needed an upgrade.

-Star Tours – The Adventures Continue is that upgrade and while it always felt a stop-gap before the arrival of Galaxies Edge, the Ride provides a really compelling and immersive trip into the universe and touches on a little of the old and little of the new in terms of location and characters.
+Star Tours – The Adventures Continue is that upgrade and while it always felt like a stop-gap before the arrival of Galaxies Edge, the ride provides a really compelling and immersive trip into the universe and touches on a little of the old and little of the new in terms of location and characters.
 Find out more in our Star Tours – The Adventures Continue Review and see why you should definitely book a trip on the next Star Tours adventure…Urgh, Sorry, that sounds way too corny!

 - Location – Disneyland Park – Tomorrowland

 - Type – 3-D Star Wars Motion Simulator